-The Eric M. Suhl Foundation was created in memory of Eric Matthew Suhl, who passed away in February 2016.
+The EMSF was created in memory of Eric Matthew Suhl, who passed away in February 2016.
 He was 28 years old.
 He will forever be remembered by his parents Debra and Randy Suhl, his brothers Kyle and Ryan Suhl, and his four legged best friend Callie.

-The inaugural Eric M. Suhl Memorial Golf Tournament, held on May 15, 2016, benefited the Crohn's & Colitis Foundation ("CCF").
-Additionally, The Eric M. Suhl Foundation formed Team Cool Suhlio, which participated in the Take Steps Walk for Crohn's & Colitis put on by the CCF.
+The inaugural Eric M. Suhl Memorial Golf Tournament was held on May 15, 2016, a few months after Eric's passing.
+The tournament benefited the Crohn's & Colitis Foundation ("CCF").
+Additionally, the EMSF formed Team Cool Suhlio, which participated in the Take Steps Walk for Crohn's & Colitis put on by the CCF.
 With everyone's generosity, we were able to surpass our fundraising goal and donate $25,000 to the CCF.

-The EMSF was proud to form Team Cool Suhlio to again walk in the CCF Take Steps for Crohn's & Colitis on May 20, 2017.
-The following day, May 21, 2017, the EMSF held the 2nd Annual Eric M. Suhl Memorial Golf Tournament, which benefited the CCF once again.
-Because of the huge turnout both days and the generosity of all of the participants, sponsors, and donors, the EMSF was proud to be able to donate $50,000 to the CCF, doubling the amount from last year!
+In 2018, The EMSF was proud to form Team Cool Suhlio to again walk in the CCF Take Steps for Crohn's & Colitis on May 19, 2018.
+The following day, May 20, 2018, the EMSF held the 3rd Annual Eric M. Suhl Memorial Golf Tournament.
+The weekend benefited Crohn's & Colitis and mental health Initiatives.
+The tournament had a record 252 golfers, 63 foursomes, participating!
+Because of the huge turnout both days and the generosity of all of the participants, sponsors, and donors, the EMSF was proud to be able to donate $75,000 towards these initiatives, again increasing the amount donated from the previous year!